 Charles J. Bovello, 87, a Washington barber and union leader, died Thursday at George Washington University Hospital after a heart attack.

-Mr. Bovello was born in Cefula, Italy, came to Baltimore as an infant and moved to Washington at the turn of the century.
+Mr. Bovello was born in Cefula, Italy.
+He came to this country as a baby and lived in Baltimore before moving to Washington at the turn of the century.

-He was a member of Roma Lodge No. 7 of the Sons of Italy, St. Bernadette's Catholic Parish in Silver Spring and the Holy Name Society.
+In addition to his union affiliations, he was a member of Rome Lodge No. 7 of the Sons of Italy, St. Bernadette's Catholic Parish in Silver Spring and the Holy Name Society.

-He is survived by his wife, Amelia J., of the home in Silver Spring; four children, Sue Peratino of Springfield, Va., Emelia Mihm of Washington, Charlotte Scaggs of Bladensburg, and Rose McElroy of Silver Spring; a brother, Anthony, of Silver Spring, 11 grandchildren and 13 great-grandchildren.
+He is survived by his wife, Amelia J., of the home in Silver Spring; three children, Sue Peratino of Springfield, Va., Emelia Mihm of Washington, and Charlotte Seaggs of Bladensburg; a brother, Anthony, of Silver Spring, 11 grandchildren and 13 great-grandchildren.